pklaus/jinja2-render/README.md

 positional arguments:
   which        Context to choose.
 Omit for a list of contexts
-               available in the configuration file (-c).
+               available in the contexts file (-c).
                (default: None)

 optional arguments: